2009 Philadelphia Phillies season: Game 3

 After an 80-minute rain delay, the Phillies scored first in the second inning with Jayson Werth's lead-off home run followed by a bases-loaded walk and a sacrifice fly.
 In the fourth inning, Alex Rodriguez hit a ball down the right field line, which struck a camera at the fence and was ruled a home run after review.
 Nick Swisher opened the top of the fifth inning with a double and scored on a single to center field by Andy Pettitte.
 Jeter followed with a single, and both he and Pettite were driven in by a Johnny Damon double.
 J. A. Happ replaced Hamels and allowed a solo home run to Swisher in the sixth inning.
 Werth answered with a second home run of the game leading off the bottom of the sixth.
-Mariano Rivera recorded his 38th career postseason save to close out the Yankees' second consecutive win.
+Carlos Ruiz homered in the ninth inning for the final run of the game.